mietek/halcyon-website/pages/reference/index.md

 Any specified directory must contain a file named _`name-version`_`.constraints`, matching the app label.

-Intended to support explicitly declaring the dependencies of any app which does not already do so.
+Intended to support explicitly declaring the dependencies of any app which doesn’t already do so.

 ### `HALCYON_IGNORE_ALL_CONSTRAINTS`